mariiamel/react-mood-tracker/steps.md

   };
 ```

-* talk aboout this.setState (inherited from Component)
+* talk about this.setState (inherited from Component)
 ```jsx
   handleIncreaseMood = () => {
     // this.setState is inherited from Component